 Why do artists hide images in images and why do some people think that artists hide images in images?
-As for the audience, one possible answer is pareidolia and going to far on the search for meaning.
-I think that there are several other reasons why Henry Holiday could have hidden images in images:
+As a beholder, you might be cautious before seeing images in images.
+You might be diagnosed with pareidolia and with going to far with your search for meaning.
+As for Henry Holiday, I think that there are several other reasons why he could have hidden images in images:

-- Plagiarism: Not in case of Henry Holiday’s Snrk illustrations.
+- Plagiarism: Possible, but very improbable in case of Henry Holiday’s Snark illustrations.
 He didn’t borrow shapes and pattern from other works of art in order to improve his own work.
-In contrary, the copied shapes don’t add anything to the impact of his illustration.
+In contrary, in almost all cases the copied shapes don’t add anything to the impact of his illustration.
 Holiday did not copy whole compositions.

 - Ambiguity: You want to tell something to the audience.
 But you want to make sure that the audience will be hold responsible for how your message is perceived and interpreted.

 - Anxiety of influence: On way for an artist to overcome that anxiety (if there is any) is to take control of influence.
 You allow it, you even may embrace it, but you re-interpret and rearrange what is influencing your work.